Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 Robust:

 • Existence of clear “ground-truth” - Benchmark problems need to come with an explicit solution - the set of insights to be found, and the importance of each insight.
-Note that this is not the case with most “real-world” problems, where there is no agreed-upon, complete reference list of insights to be found.some text
+Note that this is not the case with most “real-world” problems, where there is no agreed-upon, complete reference list of insights to be found.

 • Ability to extend the benchmark with more problems similar to a given set of reference problems - we refer to this as “dynamic benchmark generation”.
-Why is this important? some text
+Why is this important?

 • As the ecosystem is experiencing an extremely high rate of changes, in both needs and capabilities (which then give rise to more needs and more capabilities..), a good benchmark would be extensible with additional problems;